geugenm/satellite-weather-impact-analysis/docs/latex/README.md

 * **titlesec:** Customization of section headings.
 * **lh:** Cyrillic font support for LuaLaTeX or XeLaTeX.

+(List may differ, from the actual content, but those are basic)

 ## 3. Editor Configuration

 **Doom Emacs:**